WA Electric Car Rebate 2026: Every EV Incentive in Western Australia

 Like every other state in Australia, WA buyers who can access a novated lease through their employer have access to the federal FBT exemption - and it remains the single most valuable EV incentive available to most buyers.

-The exemption removes fringe benefits tax from eligible BEVs (those priced below the luxury car tax threshold of $91,387) when provided through a novated lease arrangement.
+The exemption removes fringe benefits tax from eligible BEVs (those priced below the luxury car tax threshold of $91,661 for 2026-27) when provided through a novated lease arrangement.
 The result is a significant reduction in both the effective cost of the vehicle and the buyer’s taxable income.

-For a WA buyer on $95,000 purchasing a $58,000 BEV on a three-year novated lease, the combined FBT exemption and salary packaging saving typically runs to $20,000—$25,000 over the lease term.
-That figure dwarfs the state-level $3,500 rebate, though the two incentives can be stacked — you can receive the WA rebate and structure the same vehicle on a novated lease to claim the FBT benefit.
+For a WA buyer on $95,000 purchasing a $58,000 BEV on a three-year novated lease, the combined FBT exemption and salary packaging saving typically runs to $20,000–$25,000 over the lease term.
+With the state $3,500 rebate now closed, this federal benefit is effectively the only substantial EV incentive left for WA buyers - which makes it worth understanding in detail.

 See the full FBT exemption guide for a complete breakdown of how the exemption works, how to calculate your saving, and what to watch out for when structuring a novated lease.
 If you are comparing novated lease to a standard car loan, the novated lease vs car loan comparison is worth reading first.

-The absence of a road user charge is one of the factors that makes total EV running costs in WA genuinely low, particularly when combined with competitive electricity tariffs.
+For now, the absence of any active road user charge is one of the factors that keeps total EV running costs in WA genuinely low, particularly when combined with competitive electricity tariffs.

 WA Electricity for EV Charging